servo/book/src/contributing.md

 - Commits should be accompanied by a [Developer Certificate of Origin](http://developercertificate.org) sign-off, which indicates that you (and your employer if applicable) agree to be bound by the terms of the [project license](https://github.com/servo/servo/blob/main/LICENSE).
   In git, this is the `-s` option to `git commit`.

-- If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review in [the Servo chat](https://servo.zulipchat.com/).
+- If your patch is not getting reviewed, or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review in [the Servo chat](https://servo.zulipchat.com/).

 - Add tests relevant to the fixed bug or new feature.
   For a DOM change this will usually be a web platform test; for layout, a reftest.